By Thomas Kim / Product Manager, Social Technologies, Rio SEO

 Points 4 and 5 are key.
 They scream of good marketing that just makes sense.
 Know who you’re marketing to, and give them what they want.
 If we consider the differences at play in driving social media activity during these three distinct peaks of social and commercial periods, it makes a lot of sense to take into account the nature of content that’s being shared.

-Take advantage of the incredible increase in commercial momentum in the retail space coupled with an inherently high social period of the year, and sprinkle in the knowledge of smarter content and sharing technology and you have the makings of solidifying high returns in social media promotions this holiday season.
+Take advantage of the incredible increase in commercial momentum in the retail space coupled with an inherently high social period of the year, and sprinkle in the knowledge of smarter content and sharing technology and you have the makings of solidifying high returns in consumer engagement marketing this holiday season.